petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/server-administration-and-email.md

 1. Set the listening port to `2525` and click _Start server_.

-   Note, if using a docker container, the following env variables need to be included in the your run command.
+   Note, if using a docker container, the following env variables must be included in the your run command.

    ```properties
    --env LIFERAY_MAIL_PERIOD_SESSION_PERIOD_MAIL_PERIOD_SMTP_PERIOD_PORT=2525 \